MMFL2022/ngx-validation-errors/README.md

 The structural directive needs the form control as parameter (like heroForm.get('name'), if you find a better way to retrieve the inner form control instance please open an issue).

 UPDATE: In v3, the structural directive no longer needs the form control as a parameter.
 Instead, the logic searches its children for an 'input' and gets the formControlName value.
+This isn't perfect, but does work for simple scenarios.

 It exposes errors in the template context so you can use them in the ui.